Lionsberg/lionsberg-wiki/Lionsberg Wiki Casts/Above The Chaos/Above The Chaos, Reconciling the Critical Path.md

 Jordan's Notes

 - Reference also [[Above The Chaos, 80 Percent of Homes, Schools, and Workplaces are Fostering Chronic Illness]]
-- The built environment is addressed via [[The Twelve Pillars of Lionsberg]]
+- The built environment is addressed via [[The 12 Pillars of Lionsberg]]
 - Again, this will be accomplished via a Citizen Led Joint Venture that aggregates the leading resources and technologies into [[The Prototype]], and in turn empowers a decentralized array of thousands of teams to localize, adapt, and instantiate
 ## The Role of Humanity and the Final Exam